Experimental Observation of Acceleration-Induced Thermality: Experimental Observation of Acceleration-Induced Thermality in Channeling Radiation

-To compare with the experimental data we need to convert all parameters to GeV \cite{pdg, wistisen}; $x_{0} \sim 4.75\times 10^{14} \,\textrm{GeV}^{-1}$, $E_{0} = 178.2 \,\textrm{GeV}$, and $m = .000511 \, \textrm{GeV}$.
-To model the change in the positron's energy, we adopt a polynomial energy gap of the form $\Delta E = a_{0}+a_{1}\omega +a_{2}\omega^{2}+a_{3}\omega^{3}$; the logic being that the exact expression of the energy difference, produced by the relevant dispersion and conservation of momentum and energy relations associated with all processes present, will be amenable to a Taylor expansion in powers of the emitted photon's frequency.
+To compare with the experimental data we need to convert all parameters to GeV \cite{pdg,wistisen}; $E_{0} = 178.2 \,\textrm{GeV}$, and $m = .000511 \, \textrm{GeV}$.
+We have an overall scale factor, $s$, to take into account detector efficiencies.
+To model the change in the positron's energy, we adopt a polynomial energy gap of the form $\Delta E = a_{0}+a_{1}\omega +a_{2}\omega^{2}+a_{3}\omega^{3}$; the logic being that the exact expression of the energy difference, produced by the relevant dispersion and conservation of momentum and energy relations associated with all processes present, will be amenable to a Taylor expansion in powers of the emitted photon's frequency \cite{chen}, see Sec.
+J of the supplementary for more details.
 These parameters will be used to compute the total power spectrum, $\frac{d\mathcal{S}_{tot}}{d\omega} = \frac{d\mathcal{S}(\Delta E)}{d\omega}+\frac{d\mathcal{S}(-\Delta E)}{d\omega}$ , with and without the energy gap, and then compared with the crystal data \cite{wistisen}.
-In principle, the $a_{0}$ term is associated with the channeling oscillation and the $a_{2}\omega^{2}$ term is associated with recoil or radiation reaction \cite{dirac, landau, dipiazza, yaron, yarden}.
-We also note that the higher power terms, such as recoil $\sim\frac{\hbar^{2}\omega^{2}}{2mc^2}$, are necessarily quantum mechanical in nature and thus thermal processes described by such an energy gap will have no classical explanation thereby relieving any ambiguity as to the nature of the effect \cite{bell, sokolov, hu1}.
-We included a frequency dependence up to an $\omega^{3}$ term to capture any further dependence beyond the recoil term since that was what the experiment \cite{wistisen} purported to measure.
+In principle, the $a_{0}$ term is associated with the channeling oscillation, $a_{1}$ is associated with the Rindler frequency, and the $a_{2}\omega^{2}$ term is associated with recoil or radiation reaction \cite{dirac,landau,dipiazza,yaron,yarden}.
+We included a frequency dependence up to an $\omega^{3}$ term to capture any further dependence beyond the recoil term since that was what the experiment \cite{wistisen} measured.
 The energy gap can be ``turned off" by setting it to zero.
-To better match the calculated spectrum to the data we also include an overall scaling factor $s$ to take into account detector efficiencies and other systematics of the experiment, see the methods section for more details.
+To better match the calculated spectrum to the data we also include an overall scaling factor $s$ to take into account detector efficiencies and other systematics of the experiment, see Sec.
+A of the supplementary for more details.
 To ensure the presence of thermality we must also examine the emission lifetime.
-Recalling the emission rate per unit frequency is given by, $\frac{d\Gamma(\omega)}{d\omega} = \frac{d\mathcal{P}(\omega)}{d\omega}\frac{1}{\omega}$, we then invert this and integrate up to a specific frequency to determine the thermalization time for that frequency, i.e. $t(\omega) = \frac{1}{\int_{0}^{\omega}\frac{d\Gamma(\omega')}{d\omega'}d\omega'}$.
+Recalling the emission rate per unit frequency is given by, $\frac{d\Gamma(\omega)}{d\omega} = \frac{d\mathcal{S}(\omega)}{d\omega}\frac{1}{\omega}$, we then invert this and integrate up to a specific frequency to determine the thermalization time for that frequency, i.e. the partial thermalization time \cite{wong}, $t(\omega) = \frac{1}{\int_{0}^{\omega}\frac{d\Gamma(\omega')}{d\omega'}d\omega'}$.
 Thermality neccesitates that we must have this lifetime be shorter than the travel time within the crystal.
 This will then require a low frequency cutoff for frequencies that do not have enough time for thermalization to take hold.
-We then the compute best fits of our theory, with respect to the paramaters s, $\tilde{x}$, and $a_{i}$, along with the reduced chi-squared statistic for each low frequency cutoff.
-The plots of our emission lifetime and reduced chi-squared statistics for each cutoff for the 3.8 mm channeling and 10 mm bremsstrahlung crystals \cite{wistisen} are presented in Fig. 1.
-Also included are the best fit power spectra Eq. (\ref{spectrum}), and data \cite{wistisen}, for both crystals which yielded the first statistically significant signals of accelerated thermality based on the chi-squared statistic.
-Table 1 contains the computed values of the reduced chi-squared statistic that lie within the one standard deviation boundary, $\chi^{2}/\nu<1+\sqrt{2/\nu}$, for each scenario.
+We then the compute best fits of our theory, with respect to the paramaters s, Fulling-Davies-Unruh temperature $T_{FDU}$, Rindler temperature $T_{R}$, and $a_{i}$, along with the reduced chi-squared statistic for each low frequency cutoff.